 As the Japanese soaking tub is deeper than a regular tub, there is less surface area to cool down the water, so you don’t need to top up as often!

-Also, Japanese soaking tubs are often made from eco-friendly recyclable materials like copper, stone resin, or wood.
+Also, these deep soaking tubs are often made from eco-friendly recyclable materials like copper, stone resin, or hinoki wood.

 8. Add Value to Your Home